Jeevan465/Reddy-465/README.md

-# This is a part od assignment of IBM Data Science-Watson studio.
+# This is an assignment part of IBM Data Science-Watson studio.